-California orders 40 million to stay home to halt virus
+California facing new reality: order to stay home amid virus

 For most people, the coronavirus causes only mild or moderate symptoms, such as fever and cough.
 It can cause more severe illness, including pneumonia, for some people, especially older adults and those with existing health problems.
 The vast majority of people recover.

-Also Thursday, Newsom asked U.S. House and Senate leaders for $1 billion to support state and local health systems.
-He said that money would be needed to set up state-run and mobile hospitals, provide housing options to help people stay a safe distance from others, and test and treat those without health insurance.
+Newsom has asked congressional leaders for $1 billion to support health systems.
+He said that money would be needed to set up state-run and mobile hospitals, provide housing options that allow social distancing, and test and treat those without insurance.

-He also asked for assistance so the state can extend unemployment benefits beyond the usual 26-week limit, expand food assistance programs, resources for the homeless and tribal communities and boost childcare programs.
-He further asked for assistance for schools, aid to local and state budgets and transportation relief.
+He also asked for help so the state can extend unemployment benefits beyond the usual 26-week limit; expand food assistance programs and resources for the homeless and tribal communities; and boost child care programs.

-“While California has prudently built a sizable Rainy Day Fund over the past ten years, the economic effects of this emergency are certain to mean that the state and its 58 counties will struggle to maintain essential programs and services,” he wrote.

 Newsom earlier announced $150 million of a $1 billion emergency state appropriation would go toward getting homeless people off the streets.
 He has estimated up to 60,000 of the state’s homeless could get infected.

-Associated Press writer Adam Beam contributed to this story.
+Associated Press writers Stefanie Dazio in Los Angeles and Adam Beam in Sacramento contributed to this story.

 The Associated Press receives support for health and science coverage from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.